 You might be wondering what on earth thigh tiles are.
 If you come to Portugal and look at the roofs of older buildings, chances are you’ll see some.
 They’re the long, curved terracotta or clay tiles that were once made by hand.
 And leg.

-If you look closely at an old roof, you’ll notice that the tiles aren’t uniform in size and curvature like the modern, mass-produced barrel tiles.
-That’s because they were shaped on someone’s thigh!
+If you look closely at an old Portuguese roof, you’ll notice that the tiles aren’t uniform in size and curvature like the modern, mass-produced barrel tiles.
+That’s because they may have been shaped on someone’s thigh!

 While some people have short fat legs, others have long slim ones or medium, muscular thighs, which explains why there’s such a range of differently shaped tiles and why they’re wider at one end than the other.